Yuragy/Bypass-Protection0x00/README.md

 4️⃣5️⃣ **Nimbus**

     Contains a C# reflective-loader for .NET assemblies (EXE/DLL) that loads and immediately executes .NET applications in memory without creating temporary files on disk.

+4️⃣6️⃣ **Shellcode-Hide**

+    Set of tools for preparing and covertly executing shellcode on Windows, including loaders, encoders and encryptors

 ## 🚫 Disclaimer